Just intonation: a general framework

 Extending the Indian model to Western harmony

-These intervals were well-known to Western musicologists who tried to figure out just-intonation scales playable on (12-grade per octave) keyboard instruments.
+These intervals were known to Western musicologists who were trying to find just intonation scales that could be played on keyboard instruments (12 degrees per octave).
 Gioseffo Zarlino (1517-1590) is a well-known contributor to this theoretical work.
-His “natural scale” was an arrangement of the three natural intervals yielding the following chromatic scale — named “just intonation” in “-cs.tryScales”:
+His "natural scale" was an arrangement of the three natural intervals yielding the following chromatic scale — named "just intonation" in "-to.tryScales":

 A "just intonation" chromatic scale derived from Zarlino's model of "natural scale"